Summary

 DESCRIPTION OF IRWE’S

 The cost of certain impairment-related services and items that a person with disabilities needs to work can be deducted from gross earnings, even when these items and services are also needed for non-work activities.
-The items or services, however, must aid the individual to work and without which s/he would not be able to work.
+The items or services, however, must aid the individual to work and without which they would not be able to work.
 These services or items are called impairment-related work expenses (IRWE’s).
 The cost of these expenses can be deducted from the individual’s earnings when determining the net available income.
 Expenses must be reasonable and the costs for these items and services must be actually paid by the disabled person, if Medicare/Medicaid covers the cost of such items they cannot be used as a deduction.

 OBTAINING APPROVAL